 - prosciutto

-- cooked italian sausage
+- cooked Italian sausage

 How to Best Assemble the Pie

 This double-crust pie has a decorative fork-lattice design on it.
 The scoring on the pastry isn't just decorative; it serves a purpose.
-The scoring of the pastry directs the pastry where exactly to crack during the expansion of the ricotta.
-Then, once the pie cools down and sinks back, you can hardly tell there was any cracking.
+Since the ricotta filling puffs up and expands when the pie is baking, the scoring directs the pastry where exactly to crack during this expansion.
+Then, once the pie cools and sinks back down, you can hardly tell there was any cracking.

 Take your time scoring the pastry with the fork, as this makes a difference in guiding the pastry to break in those weak points as the ricotta expands.